Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 One of the biggest challenges I've found when doing high-level functional testing is figuring out a good balance between usefulness and usability.
 Compared to approaches that focus specifically on unit testing, it does take more effort to ensure that such tests are sufficiently deterministic, don't take too long, can run independently of each other, and are generally usable during development.

-The wider the scope of the tests is, the harder it is to find that balance, and often requires
+The wide scope of tests also implies the need for a deeper understanding of the project's dependencies and technologies it relies upon.
+It's important to know how they're used, whether they can be easily containerized, which options are available and what are the trade-offs.

-In order to set up the infrastructure required for running tests you will need a good understanding of the project's dependencies and the technologies it relies on.
-Knowing how they work is important as it , whether they can be easily containerized or simulated with fake implementations, is important as it helps with knowing which options are available and which trade-offs are worth it.
-Often it will also take additional work to configure fixtures, cleanup behavior, test services, and so on.
+In the context of integration testing, the "testability" aspect is not defined by how well the code can be isolated, but instead by how well the actual infrastructure accommodates and facilitates testing.
+This puts a certain prerequisite on the responsible person and the team in general in terms of technical expertise.

-In many cases it also requires a much deeper understanding of the project's dependencies and the technologies it relies on, because it helps with knowing which options are available and which trade-offs are worth it.
-This puts a certain prerequisite on the responsible person or the team in general in terms of experience.
+It may also take some time to set up and configure the testing environment, as it involves creating fixtures, wiring fake implementations, adding custom initialization and cleanup behavior, and so on.
+All of these things need to be maintained as the project scales and becomes more complicated.

-Establishing
+Writing functional tests in itself involves a bit more planning as well, because it's no longer just about covering every method of every class, but rather about outlining software requirements and turning them into code.
+Understanding what those requirements are and which of them are functional can also be tricky sometimes, as it requires an ability to think from a user's perspective.

-Writing such tests in itself involves a bit more planning because it's no longer just about covering every method of every class, but rather about outlining software requirements and turning them into code.
-Understanding what those requirements are and which of them are functional can also be tricky and requires an ability to think from a user's point of view.
+Another common concern is that high-level tests often suffer from a lack of locality.
+If a test fails, either due to unmet expectations or because of an unhandled exception, it's usually unclear what exactly caused the error.

-From a technical perspective, higher-level tests suffer from a lack of locality.
-If a test fails, either due to unmet expectations or because of an unhandled exception, it's often unclear what is the exact cause of the error.
+Although there are ways to mitigate this issue, ultimately it's always going to be a trade-off: isolated tests are better at indicating the cause of an error, while integrated tests are better at highlighting the impact.
+Both are equally useful, so it comes down to what you consider to be more important.

-Although there are ways to make it better, ultimately it's always going to be a trade-off.
-When comparing to tests which are more isolated, integration tests are generally worse at indicating the origin of the error, but are better at showing its impact on the user.
+At the end of the day, I still think functional testing is worth it even despite these shortcomings, as I find that it leads to a better developer experience overall.
+It's been a while since I've done classic unit testing and I'm not looking forward to starting again.

 ## Summary